A dying Uvalde teacher was on the phone with her husband - a school police officer whose boss decided not to enter her classroom, report says - KESQ

 In this small city, everyone knows someone deeply impacted by the massacre.

-After border patrol tactical agents ultimately breached the classrooms and killed 18-year-old gunman Salvador Ramos, a Texas DPS trooper saw the carnage and found a gravely wounded friend.
+After border patrol tactical agents ultimately breached the classrooms and killed the 18-year-old gunman, a Texas DPS trooper saw the carnage and found a gravely wounded friend.

 It was Mireles — the teacher who told her husband she was dying.